RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Optional args:

 * count - Maximum number of returned results per time-series.
+* offset - Offset the timestamps being returned; allows for the starting value to be set.
 * aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
 * timeBucket - Time bucket for aggregation in milliseconds.
 * WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time-series.
 If this argument is not set, by default, an empty Array will be replied on the labels array position.